 - G. Bicycle facilities may be required along new roads when: - 1.
 Necessary to extend an existing bicycle route; or - 2.
 A bicycle route or way is proposed within an adopted Transportation System Plan; or - 3.
 Adjacent to an arterial or major collector; or - 4.
-A proposed development or land division is within an unincorporated community or urban growth boundary, or within one mile of an urban growth boundary. - H. Turnout areas to accommodate school buses and mail pick-up and delivery may be required as part of any new or improved transportation improvement.
+A proposed development or land division is within one mile of an urban growth boundary. - 5.
+Bicycle facilities shall be required, consistent with applicable city standards, for a proposed development or land division within an urban growth boundary.

+H. Turnout areas to accommodate school buses and mail pick-up and delivery may be required as part of any new or improved transportation improvement.